-A Close-ended Fund has a stipulated maturity period, which generally ranges from 3 to 15 years.
-The fund is open for subscription only during a specified period.
+A close-ended Fund has a fixed maturity period, which generally ranges from 3 to 15 years.
+The fund is open for subscription only during a specified period (NFO).
 Investors can invest in the scheme at the time of the initial public issue and thereafter they can buy or sell the units of the scheme on the Stock Exchanges, if they are listed.
 The market price at the stock exchange could vary from the scheme's NAV on account of demand and supply situation, unit holders' expectations and other market factors.

 By Investment Objective